rjf2022/nfl-big-data-bowl/Final Code/Writeup.md

 (Table 2: high-impact plays by coverage type)

-We see here that defender speed is most important in __ coverages, but not as important in __ coverages.
+We see that defender speed is typically more important in man coverage compared to zone coverage.
+However, it was actually most influential in a cover 3 zone (where the back 3 defenders have to cover a lot of vertical space).

 ## Conclusion